 Printed copies of the Catalog may be obtained by submitting a written request to Registrar, Christian Life College; 9023 West Lane, Stockton, CA 95210 Electronic copies of the Catalog are also available on the College website at www.clc.edu

 Catalog Edition

-This edition of the Catalog is for the academic year 2015-2016.
+This edition of the Catalog is for the academic year 2017-2018.
+All requirements will be in place from August 1st 2017 - July 31st 2018.